CounterpartyXCP/Documentation/Introduction/about_xcp.md

 What is XCP?
 =====================

 XCP is the native token of Counterparty.
-Creating XCP was a technical necessity for adding advanced features to Counterparty, which by nature require a protocol aware currency. **For various reasons, XCP serves a steady and important purpose within the Counterparty ecosystem.**
+Creating XCP was a technical necessity for adding advanced features to Counterparty, which by nature require a protocol aware currency.
+It is a common misconception that XCP is a competitor to Bitcoin, when in fact it cannot exist without it. **Even though XCP is not a traditional currency, XCP serves a steady and critical purpose within the Counterparty ecosystem.**

 ### How was XCP launched?